 Kramer: Nativism is a xenophobic sense of superiority over "foreigners," and a sense that the nation needs to be protected from menacing "outsiders."
-Nativism has been there since early in American history-Benjamin Franklin worried about German immigrants in the 1750s-but it did not really take off as a coherent project until the mid-19th century, when a mass movement directed against Irish grounds of their religion, poverty and presumed allegiance to the Pope.
+Nativism has been there since early in American history-Benjamin Franklin worried about German immigrants in the 1750s-but it did not really take off as a coherent project until the mid-19th century, when a mass movement directed against Irish Catholic immigrants began on the grounds of their religion, poverty and presumed allegiance to the Pope.
 For them, the United States was and should always remain a distinctly Protestant and Anglo-Saxon country.